 More than 80 Primarily Math participants are building on their Primarily Math graduate education to pursue a master's degree.
 The 18 graduate credit hours earned through Primarily Math mean that participants are halfway to a master's degree.
-For more information about applying and using Primarily Math credits toward a master's degree from UNL's Department of Teaching, Learning and Teacher Education, please visit the Master's Degree Possibilities page.
+For more information about applying and using Primarily Math credits toward a master's degree from UNL's Department of Teaching, Learning and Teacher Education, please email us at email@example.com.
 The typical Primarily Math participant completes a master's degree by taking TEAC 800 Inquiry into Teaching and Learning (required), TEAC 801 Curriculum Inquiry (required), Math 803P Algebraic Thinking in the K-4 Classroom, Math 804P Problem Solving in the Elementary Classroom, TEAC 890 Responsive Instruction in the Elementary Classroom, and TEAC 889 Master's Seminar (required).
 The elective courses may include those listed or may be related to teaching ELL students, assessment, diverse learners, or other issues of teaching and learning.
 Teachers plan and carry out a summative classroom research project to study their own teaching as part of the requirements of the master's degree.

 Please note that the K-3 Mathematics Specliast Certificate is a certificate from the University of Nebraska Board of Regents and is not an official certification program for adding to your state license.